danielbodnar/awesome-stars/README.md

 - [docker/compose-cli](https://github.com/docker/compose-cli) - Easily run your Compose application to the cloud with compose-cli
 - [bibendi/dip](https://github.com/bibendi/dip) - The dip is a CLI dev–tool that provides native-like interaction with a Dockerized application.
 - [Savory/Danet-CLI](https://github.com/Savory/Danet-CLI) - CLI tool for Danet applications
-- [trpkit/trpkit](https://github.com/trpkit/trpkit) - The monorepo to our applications that offers ZKPP and E2EE.
 - [zix99/rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common CLI formats such as histograms, bar graphs, numerical summaries, tables, and more!
 - [ms-jpq/sad](https://github.com/ms-jpq/sad) - CLI search and replace | Space Age seD
 - [mklement0/ttab](https://github.com/mklement0/ttab) - macOS and Linux CLI for opening a new terminal tab/window, optionally with a command to execute and/or display settings